-For those of you who know me I am not one to sit idle.
+For those of you who know me, I am not one to sit idle.
 Since moving to Chicago for school I have become a part of and done things I never would have guessed that I would do.
-From becoming President of my class to planning events for all shorts of different occasions its crazy looking at where I have come.
-Long gone is the homeschooled kid who was in band.
-Instead you have the college kid who is overrun with opportunity.
+From becoming President of my class to planning events for all sorts of different occasions its crazy looking at where I have come.
+Long gone is the homeschooled kid who was in the band.
+Instead, you have the college kid who is overrun with opportunity.
 You see being in Chicago provides it’s own opportunities, being a Moody student provides a whole other set of opportunities, and then the positions God has put me in has provided with even more things.
-Basically it can be overwhelming, however it is great to be able to see how God is providing and shaping me.
+Basically it can be overwhelming, however, it is great to be able to see how God is providing and shaping me.

 You see I have no idea where my life is going.
 What I do know is that God is going to prepare me for it in some way, shape, or form.
 So I view these opportunities not as my successes but as my future.
 Who am I to become one who thinks of himself above others, I am 19 years old.
 Who am I to do anything?
 That doesn’t stop me though; when it comes to preparing for ministry I am going to do whatever it takes to be as ready as I can be.
 You see you never quite know when God is going to use you.

 Take today for example; it started off just the same as any other day.
 With the exception that I am running around preparing for the John Mark McMillan concert, I am planning with Moody Campus Radio for this coming Saturday (April 20th).
 One part of all this running around getting ready is that I sit (yes, I realize the irony) at booth selling tickets in a common area on campus, that is open to the public.
 Now because ticket sales aren’t doing so well I actually skipped chapel in hopes to sell more tickets.
 (Yes, I know I am a heathen).
 I see now that God had much more in store for me today then waking up to do concert things and homework.